dfinity/sns-testing/draft_1_proposal_instructions.md

 In the future, the contents of the "SNS lifecycle" section in ./README.md would be replaced with the content in this file (minus this preface, ofc).
+Once README is migrated to 1-proposal, we'll also need to update the Apple silicon section to mention that yq is needed.

 _This section assumes that you have successfully completed the instructions in the [Bootstrapping a testing environment via Docker] section above._